Rockies fans will be back in the stands for the first time since COVID-19 began

-COLORADO, USA — Fans will be allowed back in the stands at Colorado Rockies this season, said the Colorado Department of Public Health and Environment (CDPHE).
+COLORADO, USA — Fans will be allowed back in the stands at Coors Field this season, said the Colorado Department of Public Health and Environment (CDPHE) Thursday.

 CDPHE said the team applied for a variance from some COVID-19 restrictions and that request has been approved, pending a few adjustments.